phlax/scrambler/README.md

 Scramble
 ========

-Scramble symlinks python packages into a folder.
+Modern python environments tend to place the active packages in different places in the filesystem.

-This allows quick traversal to available modules during development.
+Scramble symlinks active python packages into a folder.

-Namespaced packages are symlinked together.
+This allows quick traversal to available modules during development, and places namespaced packages into a logical filesystem.

 Installation
 ------------